nus-cs2113-AY2122S1/ip/README.md

 ### `Find` - Search tasks.

-Search for keyword in task description
+Search for keyword in task description and show tasks in sorted order.

 Format: `find <KEYWORD>`